Beware of business email compromise

 Here’s what you need to know to avoid falling prey to a costly phishing attack that’s been on the rise.

-Running a business is no small feat, and you’re seeing yours through a global pandemic!
-We applaud all of you who have found ways to keep humming along despite the many obstacles (and rewards!) of managing a remote workforce — and are continuing to do so.
-Unfortunately, one of those obstacles is the increase in scammers who are taking advantage of displaced workforces.
-One key example: There’s been a marked increase in business email compromise scams over the past year.
+Running a business is no small feat, especially with the shift to remote work over the past few years.
+Managing a remote workforce has lots of benefits, but as with any shift, there are obstacles — one of which is the increase in scammers who are taking advantage of remote or hybrid workforces.
+One key example: There’s been a marked increase in business email compromise scams over the past several years.
 With that in mind, we decided now was the perfect time to share more about this threat to your company, accounts, and data.
 Let’s dive in.

 What is BEC?